 People Are Full Of Tension

-Let’s face it, the last year has been extremely stressful and tense for everyone.
+Let’s face it, the last year has been extremely stressful and tense for everyone (especially for veterans suffering from various sleep problems).
 As a result, all of us have built-up tension that needs to be relaxed.
 Therefore, massage businesses are in a perfect position to provide an essential service.

 The amount of people getting massages and looking for pain relief is surely going to rise in the next year or so.
 This means it’s the perfect time to start as you can benefit from an initial influx of customers, meaning you have money to help sustain and grow your business in the future.